-7. Response
+8. Response

-7.1 The removal of disabled aircraft can be complex and involve a number of specific procedures including multipart leveling and lifting actions.
+The removal of disabled aircraft can be complex and involve a number of specific procedures including multipart leveling and lifting actions.
 These procedures can be dangerous and safety precautions must take precedence over all other constraints.
 Prevention of secondary damage must also be a priority.
 In some cases, the removal process may not be able to commence until investigation by the Accident Investigation Committee has been completed and the aircraft is formally released.
-Because of these issues, it is not always possible for the aerodrome to be cleared as quickly as hoped for by the aerodrome operator.
+Because of these issues, it is not always possible for the aerodrome to be cleared as quickly as hoped/expected for by the aerodrome operator.

-8. Responsibilities
+9. Responsibilities

-8.1 For an aircraft removal operation to complete as quickly as possible, all parties should be expeditiously facilitated and already have the proper procedures in place.
+9.1 For an aircraft removal operation to complete as quickly as possible, all parties should be expeditiously facilitated and already have the proper procedures in place.
 An efficient removal operation requires sufficient planning and readily accessible recovery equipment.

-8.2 Aerodrome operator
+9.2 Aerodrome operator

-- 8.2.1 Where the aircraft accident or serious incident occurs on or adjacent to the aerodrome, the aerodrome operator shall notify Director (FS&R), CAAB as soon as reasonably practicable. - 8.2.2 The aerodrome operator should have; - an officer designated to coordinate the aircraft recovery operation; a disable aircraft removal plan available; and a copy of aircraft operators' removal plan on file, for every regular user of the aerodrome. - 8.2.3 The aircraft should be removed in a timely and efficient manner.
-The aerodrome operator would take over the responsibility and contract the removal to a third party in the event that the aircraft operator is unable to recover the aircraft or could not proceed in timely manner. - 8.2.4 The aerodrome operator should hold regular tabletop exercises with the aircraft operators to anticipate and prepare for various aircraft removal scenarios and their projected outcomes.
+- 9.2.1 Where the aircraft accident or serious incident occurs on or adjacent to the aerodrome, the aerodrome operator shall notify, among others the Member(FSR), ASD, CAAB and AAIC, BD as soon as reasonably practicable. - 9.2.2 The aerodrome operator should have; - an officer designated to coordinate the aircraft recovery operation; - a disable aircraft removal plan available; and - a copy of aircraft operators' removal plan on file, for every regular user of the aerodrome. - 9.2.3 The aircraft should be removed in a timely and efficient manner.
+The aerodrome operator would take over the responsibility and contract the removal to a third party in the event that the aircraft operator is unable to recover the aircraft or could not proceed in timely manner. - 9.2.4 The aerodrome operator should hold regular tabletop exercises with the aircraft operators to anticipate and prepare for various aircraft removal scenarios and their projected outcomes.

-8.2.5 Aircraft recovery operations may be conducted while an aerodrome is still in operation.
+9.2.5 Aircraft recovery operations may be conducted while an aerodrome is still in operation.
 However, recovery devices such as mobile cranes may penetrate the obstacle limitation surfaces or interfere with radio navigational aids.
-Therefore, risks associated with the recovery operations should be mitigated to ensure aerodrome operational safety.
+Therefore, risks associated with the recovery operations should be assessed and mitigated to ensure aerodrome operational safety.

-8.3 Aircraft operator
+9.3 Aircraft operator

-- 8.3.1 It is crucial that the relevant person of the aircraft operator notifies Director (FS&R),CAAB as soon as practicable after he becomes aware of the accident or serious incident. - 8.3.2 It is the responsibility of the registered owner or aircraft operator to remove the disabled aircraft.
-The aircraft operator's insurance representative should also be notified of the accident or incident. - 8.3.3 The aircraft operator should have an aircraft recovery process document available for review.
+- 9.3.1 It is crucial that the relevant person of the aircraft operator notifies as soon as practicable after he/she becomes aware of the accident or serious incident. - 9.3.2 It is the responsibility of the registered owner or aircraft operator to remove the disabled aircraft.
+The aircraft operator's insurance representative should also be notified of the accident or incident. - 9.3.3 The aircraft operator should have an aircraft recovery process document available for review.
 The document should include information which the aircraft operator will use to remove the aircraft and all relevant contact numbers.
-A copy of the document should be provided to the aerodrome operator. - 8.3.4 Expenditures incurred in the aircraft recovery process are to be borne by the Owner(s) and Operator of the aircraft.
+A copy of the document should be provided to the aerodrome operator. - 9.3.4 Expenditures incurred in the aircraft recovery process are to be borne by the Aircraft Owner or Operator as agreed upon between them.